This Cyber Monday Envato Tuts+ courses will be reduced to just $3. Don't miss out.

 Duplicate and Flatten these layers again.
-With a Dodge Tool, paint randomly on the window glass and some immediate areas near it.
+With the Dodge Tool, paint randomly on the window glass and some immediate areas near it.

-Also add another Lava on the left hand side.
+Also add another piece of lava on the left hand side.

 Now add a soft red glow on the pillars/towers with the lava.
 First let's duplicate our castle layer and add a soft red hue to it using Curves and the settings as shown.